Byzantine Multiple Access Channels -- Part I: Reliable Communication: The -user

-The average probability of error $P^{\strong}_{e}$ is given by
+\pink{ The average probability of error $P^{\text{rand}}_{e}$ is given by

-Note that though the adversaries do not use $f_{\cQ}$ for encoding, the decoder uses it, and hence its choice gives the adversaries additional power.
-We also emphasize that the decoder is unaware of which set of adversaries from $\cA$ is active (i.e., in \eqref{eq:avg_strong}, the decoding map $\phi$ may not depend of $\cQ$.).
+Note that though the users controlled by the adversary do not use $f_{\cQ}$ for encoding, the decoder uses it and hence its choice gives the adversary additional power.
+We also emphasize that the decoder is unaware of the identity of the set $\cQ\in\cA$ of users controlled by the adversary ({\em i.e.}, in \eqref{eq:avg_strong}, the decoding map $\phi$ may not depend of $\cQ$.). }